Jake88/momentum_tool/documentation/ABILITY_GLOSSARY.md

 To crash:
 1. first <b>lose momentum</b> of your current card.
+2. Remove all negative and positive tokens you might have.
-2. Reset your car in the middle lane of the same segment where the crash occured.
+3. Reset your car in the middle lane of the same segment where the crash occured.
 If this tile is occupied, choose any unoccupied tile in the segment.

 ## Current card